TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The sensor is pre-calibrated and performs all of the temperature calculations within the sensor.

+Learn how to use the sensor here: https://learn.auststem.com.au/peripheral/ds18b20/

 Get Temperature from NTC
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The NTC (Negative Temperature Coefficient) thermocouple sensor works through measuring its resistance which reduces as temperature rises.
 The Kookaberry performs the necessary calculations to convert the sensor’s resistance to a temperature reading in degrees centigrade.

+See also https://www.explainthatstuff.com/howthermocoupleswork.html for an explanation of thermocouples.

 The options on the NTC value block are:

-•	The connector to which the sensor is attached
+* The connector to which the sensor is attached
-•	The parameters A, B and C are the coefficients used in the Stein-Hart equation that is used to convert thermocouple resistance to temperature.
+* The parameters A, B and C are the coefficients used in the Stein-Hart equation that is used to convert thermocouple resistance to temperature.
   Explaining this in more depth is beyond the scope of this manual.
 It is recommended that the default values not be altered.

 .. image:: images/sensors-get-temp-ntc.png
    :height: 120